HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 Air contaminants will reduce your humidifier filter’s lifespan.
-As your evaporative humidifier operates, it pulls in air from your home to add moisture to it.
 When your humidifier brings in air, it can pull in dust, smoke, and other air particles.
 These particles get trapped in the filter, and over time the filter will become embedded with particles that hinder its performance.

 Ultrasonic humidifiers can sometimes cause moisture buildup on the surface that they sit on.
-This usually happens when an ultrasonic humidifier is placed on the floor or a large table.
+Evaporative humidifiers do not have this problem.

-To prevent this, put your ultrasonic humidifier on a higher surface such as a shelf or countertop.
+To prevent moisture buildup, put your ultrasonic humidifier on a higher surface such as a shelf or countertop.
 Be sure that there is enough open space around your humidifier (especially the top) to allow the water droplets to properly disperse into the air surrounding it.

-If you are seeing moisture buildup around your ultrasonic humidifier, this could also be an indication that there is not enough airflow in your room to allow for the water mist particles to properly disperse throughout your room.
-Consider using a fan to circulate the air in your room to help prevent this from happening.
+If you are seeing moisture buildup around your ultrasonic humidifier, this could also be an indication that there is not enough airflow in your room.
+Use a fan to circulate the air in your room to help prevent moisture buildup from happening.